Verifying the validity of digital signatures

 Validation result

-When validating a document signed via Penneo through the EU DSS Validator, the validation result will show, under Signatures status, that there is 1 valid signature on the document – regardless of the actual number of signatures that have been applied to it.
+When validating a document signed via Penneo through the EU DSS Validator, the validation result will show, under Signatures status, that there is one valid signature on the document – regardless of the actual number of signatures that have been applied to it.

 That is because a standard PDF validator, such as the EU DSS Validator, is only able to run a PAdES validation on a PDF document.
-So, if we submit signed PDFs produced by Penneo to the EU DSS VAlidator, all the XAdES signatures that are embedded into the PDFs will be ignored, and only the author signature produced by Penneo will be validated.
+So, if we submit signed PDFs produced by Penneo to the EU DSS Validator, all the XAdES signatures that are embedded into the PDFs will be ignored, and only the author signature produced by Penneo will be validated.
 In other words, the only element validated will be Penneo’s final (PAdES-based) seal.

 If you want to verify the validity of the individual XAdES signatures included in the PDF – you can follow the process explained below: